MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/security-governance-and-compliance.md

 As business units request to deploy workloads to Azure, you need more visibility into a workload to determine how to achieve appropriate levels of governance, security, and compliance.

 When a new service is required, you need to allow it and create a process for onboarding services securely to Azure.
-The onboarding process should include reviewing the configuration options to determine what logging and monitoring needs to be established, and how to properly harden a resource before it goes into production.
+The onboarding process should include reviewing the configuration options to determine what logging and monitoring needs to be established, and how to properly harden a resource before it can be used by the workload/application team.

 The following table provides a framework to assess enterprise security readiness of Azure services: